 You also need your KPIs to find the areas you’re losing money.
-Poor performing campaigns consume marketing dollars without a significant return on investment.
-Your KPIs will help you determine the campaigns that are behaving like this and should be stopped immediately to prevent further loss of company funds.
+Poor-performing campaigns consume marketing dollars without a significant return on investment.
+Your KPIs will help you determine the campaigns behaving like this and should be stopped immediately to prevent further loss of company funds.

 Marketing KPIs will also let you know if you need more or less staff.
-By revealing the performance of your marketing team, it’ll help you decide if you need more staff on board to get the job done or if some of their tasks can be handled by automation software.
+By revealing your marketing team’s performance, it’ll help you decide if you need more staff on board to get the job done or if some of their tasks can be handled by automation software.

 Let’s now review the common KPIs you need to track in your marketing strategy.